vprusso/toqito/docs/content/getting-started.md

 # Getting started

-!!! warning
-    Efficiency of `|toqito⟩` has not been verified on Windows.

 ## Installing

 1\.
 Ensure you have Python 3.11 or greater (up to 3.14) installed on your machine or